MicrosoftDocs/cpp-docs/docs/mfc/reference/cimagelist-class.md

  The zero-based index of the image to be drawn.

  `pt`
- A [POINT](http://msdn.microsoft.com/library/windows/desktop/dd162805) structure containing the x– and y– coordinates where the image will be drawn.
+ A [POINT](http://msdn.microsoft.com/library/windows/desktop/dd162805) structure containing the x- and y- coordinates where the image will be drawn.

  `sz`
  A [SIZE](http://msdn.microsoft.com/library/windows/desktop/dd145106) structure indicating the size of the image to be drawn.

  *ptOrigin*
- A [POINT](http://msdn.microsoft.com/library/windows/desktop/dd162805) structure containing the x– and y–coordinates specifying the upper left corner of the drawing operation with respect to the image itself.
-Pixels of the image that are to the left of the x–coordinate and above the y–coordinate are not drawn.
+ A [POINT](http://msdn.microsoft.com/library/windows/desktop/dd162805) structure containing the x- and y-coordinates specifying the upper left corner of the drawing operation with respect to the image itself.
+Pixels of the image that are to the left of the x-coordinate and above the y-coordinate are not drawn.

  `fStyle`
  Flag specifying the drawing style and, optionally, the overlay image.
 See the Remarks section for information on the overlay image.
 The MFC default implementation, `ILD_NORMAL`, draws the image using the background color for the image list.
 If the background color is the `CLR_NONE` value, the image is drawn transparently using a mask.